 - Keep in touch: Even successful headhunters place only 10% of the candidates they meet.
 Maybe you will not get the job you applied for – but you should do everything to make sure you get the next one that comes along.
-The biggest lie headhunters say every day is “I will call you by beginning of next week”.
+The biggest lie headhunters tell every day is “I will call you next Monday”.
 9.5 out of 10 times they do not.
 If we do not call you, be strong and remind us in a gentle yet persistent way every other week of you: call us, send a message via LinkedIn, another time write an email.

 Conclusion: A good headhunter with good values and business ethics can be far more efficient in your job search than you.
 His or her job is to find one for you.
 Do not forget that we have the same goal: if you get the job, we get the money.
 Use us wisely and we can be a catalyst for your career.